Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 > kind of what blueprints are

+## [August 25th, 2020 Livestream Q&A: Can players have custom programmers ?](https://archive.satisfactory.video/transcriptions/yt-0mvgvUhbUuI) https://www.youtube.com/watch?v=0mvgvUhbUuI

 ### Asked previously:
-* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 3) https://clips.twitch.tv/CrunchyGlamorousQuailSwiftRage
-* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 2) https://clips.twitch.tv/FreezingCuriousHeronDatBoi
-* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 1) https://clips.twitch.tv/LuckyNastyLionDogFace
+* August 25th, 2020 Livestream Q&A: Can players have custom programmers ?
+(Part 1) https://clips.twitch.tv/BovineConsiderateSangMVGame
-## [August 25th, 2020 Livestream Q&A: Can players have custom programmers ?](https://archive.satisfactory.video/transcriptions/yt-0mvgvUhbUuI) https://www.youtube.com/watch?v=0mvgvUhbUuI
+* August 25th, 2020 Livestream Q&A: Can players have custom programmers ?
+(Part 2) https://clips.twitch.tv/GrossPoisedAardvarkChocolateRain

- Livestream
+### Transcript

 > can players have custom programmers
 >